 3. Mental Self-Care ideas

 Mental self-care is similar to emotional self-care.
-But, the focus here is on our mental abilities.
-If focuses on discovering and unlocking gifts.
+But, the focus here is on our cognitive abilities.
+This set of exercises focuses on discovering and unlocking gifts.

 - So, play an online memory or trivia game.
-While you have fun you are creating new connections in the brain.
-This keeps our minds healthy.
-The exercise of your memory is also a great way to improve your attitude and basic reasoning ability.
+While you have fun, you create new connections in the brain, which keeps our minds healthy.
+The exercise of your memory is also a great way to improve your attitude and essential reasoning ability.

 - Add something positive to your routine.
-Read a new book or interesting articles.
+Read a new book or exciting articles.
 You’ll find some here.

 - Give away clothes and other things you don’t use.
 Let stuff go.
 Erase old emails.
 Reduce your mental and physical clutter.